FREE SHIPPING on orders of $85 or more

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name Caddell include Cadell, Caddell, Cadel, Cadwell and others.

-More information is included under the topic Early Caddell Notables in all our PDF Extended History products.
+More information is included under the topic Early Caddell Notables in all our PDF Extended History products and printed products wherever possible.

-Caddell Settlers in the United States in the 18th Century
+Caddell Settlers in United States in the 18th Century

-Caddell Settlers in the United States in the 19th Century
+Caddell Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.